Department of Visual Art & Design Programs and Minors

 To Minor or Not Minor?
 Information provided here will help answer some of your questions.
 We always advise you set up an appointment with your academic advisor on a semester basis.

 Foundations: The Foundations program serves as the core curriculum for the Department of Art and Design .
 It is designed to foster a knowledgeable, creative, community of artists and designers.
 Classes are structured to encourage a strong work ethic, disciplined practice and ambitious creative goals.
 Hand skills, technical abilities, and compositional strategies, in concert with critical analysis, historical knowledge, and theoretical background will offer students the tools to develop elegant and appropriate solutions to a broad range of aesthetic problems.

-The Studio Foundation includes courses in visual studies, drawing, 2D design, 3D design and color theory that introduce students to a range of creative approaches.
+The Studio Foundation includes courses in visual studies, drawing, and a "workshop" structure integrating two- and three-dimensional form, analog and digital technologies, and time-based media to introduce students to a range of creative approaches toward contemporary art and design practice.
 These courses are required for application to the BFA program, and serve as prerequisites for many upper-level, discipline-specific courses.

 2D Media: majors specialize or diversify their study in painting, drawing and printmaking as they explore a range of techniques and theoretical perspectives.
 Students go on to work as exhibiting artists, pursue graduate study, or apply their critical and creative experience in a variety of fields.